ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Currently, programmers can either use threads as the units of concurrency and write synchronous blocking code in the _thread-per-request_ model.
 These applications are easier to develop, but they are not scalable because the number of OS threads is limited.
 Or, programmers can use other concurrent models (futures, async/await, coroutines, actors) that reuse threads without blocking them.
 Such solutions, while having much better scalability, are much more difficult to implement, debug, and understand.

-Virtual threads developed inside Project Loom should solve this dilemma.
+Virtual threads developed inside Project Loom can solve this dilemma.
 New lightweight _virtual threads_ managed by the JVM, can be used alongside the existing heavyweight _platform threads_ managed by the OS.
 Programmers can create millions of virtual threads and achieve similar scalability using much simpler synchronous blocking code.

 <sup>All information in this article corresponds to OpenJDK 21.</sup>